KleoPadre/HandyMan/README.md

 - **Move Short Videos**: Automatically move videos shorter than 3 seconds to a specified destination folder.
 These short videos are often created from Live Photos on iPhones.
 - **Move Screenshots**: Identify and move screenshots based on EXIF data to a specified destination folder.
-- **Organize by Date**: Organize photos and videos into folders by their creation date.

 ## Requirements

 - Python 3.8 or higher